Laying the adaptable, safe, secure foundation

 WE HEAR FROM OUR CUSTOMERS THAT THE SOLUTION NEEDS TO MEET THESE REQUIREMENTS

-• Can be deployed on a consolidated board (and in an increasing set of cases, a single chip) to improve system power, footprint, and cost.
+• Can be deployed on a consolidated board (and, in an increasing set of cases, a single chip) to improve system power, footprint, and cost.

-• Must run big operating systems like Linux and Windows while also guaranteeing the real-time behavior of it-simply-must-always-respond-this-way elements of the platform.
+• Must run big operating systems like Linux and Windows while guaranteeing the real-time behavior of it-simply-must-always-respond-this-way elements of the platform.
 What this means is increased use of hypervisors and, in the case of Lynx, separation kernels

 Lynx recently announced a partnership with Google to combine leadership cloud technology with the strong isolation and deterministic real-time capabilities that LYNX MOSA.ic provides.